Strong Convergence in Posets: Remarks

 \section{Remarks}

-As the proof shows, the relative final order of every pair of elements $x$ and $y$ is determined by the existence of a fence that connects them.
-If a fence exists, then $x, y$ maintain their initial relative order in the final ordering.
-If no such fence exists, their final relative order agrees with their mutual order relation.
+As the proof shows, the relative final order of every pair of elements $x$ and $y$ is determined by the existence of a link that connects them.
+If a link exists, then $x, y$ maintain their initial relative order in the final permutation.
+If no such link exists, their final relative order agrees with their mutual order relation.

+The proof also demonstrates that the number of swaps to reach termination is uniquely defined: Between the initial and terminal permutation, sum the displacements of elements that moved forward (alternatively sum the displacements of backward moving elements).

-We note that the proof not only shows the uniqueness of the final ordering.
-It also implies that the number of swaps carried by the player until termination is uniquely defined.
-This also yields an efficient algorithm that determines the final ordering given an initial ordering: Perform an arbitrary swap until no more swaps are possible.
+The result shows as well how to efficiently determine the terminal permutation given how the elements are ordered initially: Perform an arbitrary swap until no more swaps are possible.

+One of the referees asked us whether the result extends from posets to directed acyclic graphs.
+At least at its simplest form the analogous claim is incorrect.
+Let $D$ be the directed path on 3 vertices $A \rightarrow B \rightarrow C$.
+The permutation $ABC$ converges to $BAC$ if $A,B$ are swapped, but to $ACB$ if $B,C$ are swapped.

+It is of interest to understand how many terminal permutations various posets have.
+In particular how is this parameter distributed over all $n$-element posets?